shsagir/play-area-sync/docs/install-phalcon-3-uni.md

 ### MySQL

-Use App [env-vars](env-vars) to attain database login details at runtime.
+Use App [environment variables](env-vars) to attain database login details at runtime.
 Open configuration file `app/config/config.php` and modify it directly after the `defined` statements like so:

 ```php
 // ^^^ defined statements